 The role of creative interventions in fostering connectivity and resilience in older people is an AHRC-funded project critically reflecting on a range of approaches to developing resilience including community-led design, visual arts interventions, gardening and theatre.

-Contemporary visual art and identity construction - wellbeing amongst older people, funded by the New Dynamics of Ageing Programme led to a follow-on project which aims to develop research-informed arts policy and interventions designed to improve the lives of older people.
+Contemporary visual art and identity construction - wellbeing amongst older people, funded by the cross-research council New Dynamics of Ageing Programme, used a qualitative approach to gauge a range of older people's reactions to visiting contemporary art galleries.
+This led to a follow-on project which contributed to research-informed arts policy and interventions designed to improve the lives of older people.

-Dementia and Imagination : connecting communities and developing well-being through socially engaged visual arts practice, led by Dr. Windle at Bangor University and funded by the AHRC Connected Communities Programme: Communities, Cultures, Health & Well-Being Large Grants.
+Dementia and Imagination: Connecting communities and developing well-being through socially engaged visual arts practice is being led by Dr. Windle at Bangor University and is funded by the AHRC Connected Communities Programme: Communities, Cultures, Health & Well-Being Large Grants.
 This project brings together researchers from social sciences in areas such as dementia, gerontology, psychology and economics with research in the visual arts, cultural policy and museum studies.
 The project aims to look at developing well-being and connecting communities through socially engaged visual arts practice.

-Previous research has focused on the impact of art gallery educational programmes upon participants in terms of developments to their knowledge and understanding, self-esteem and identity.
-With a background in education, I am keen that research has a practical application and feeds into contemporary gallery education practice, providing quality experiences for users.
+Previous research has focused on the impact of art gallery educational programmes upon participants in terms of developments to their knowledge and understanding, self-confidence and sense of identity.
+With a background in gallery education, I am keen that research has a practical application and feeds into contemporary gallery education practice, providing meaningful experiences for participants.

 This consists of a number of research projects:

 PI - AHRC-funded project exploring the role of creative interventions in fostering connectivity and resilience in older people.